 THAILAND HOLIDAY COST

 Thailand is a budget as well as a high-end destination.
-A traveller on a shoestring budget can live on 500 Baht ($15) a day, while those who prefer to stay in 2-3 star hotels, eat out and enjoy a drink in the pub, can comfortably get by in under 1150 Baht ($35) a day.
-There is no upper limit to the amount you can spend, however, a lavish holiday in Thailand costs less than it would in most countries.
+A traveller on a shoestring budget can live on 500 Baht ($16) a day, while those who prefer to stay in 2-3 star hotels, eat out and enjoy a drink in a bar, can comfortably get by in under 1150 Baht ($37) a day.
+There is no upper limit to the amount you can spend – however, a lavish holiday in Thailand costs less than it would in most countries.

-If you are travelling with your partner and sharing rooms and meals, your expenses will further reduce by about 20% per head.
+If you are travelling with your partner and sharing rooms and meals, your expenses should reduce by about 20% per head.

 Thailand has several accommodation options ranging from budget hostels to 7 star hotels.

-That said, it is advisable to book accommodation for your first 2-3 days in Thailand beforehand.
-Besides getting a better price, this way you can settle down, explore the locality and then decide if you want to continue living in the same hotel and area or move elsewhere.
+That said, it is advisable to book accommodation for your first 3-4 days in Thailand beforehand.
+Besides getting a better price, this way you can settle down, explore the locality and then decide if you want to continue staying in the same hotel and area or move elsewhere.

 Generally speaking, hotels in the north are about 30% cheaper than hotels in big cities and southern islands.
 A very basic guesthouse costing 200 Baht ($6) per night in the North would cost about 300 Baht ($9) in the South.
 Dorm beds cost between 100 – 150 Baht ($4) a day.
 A comfortable air-conditioned room in the city would cost about 850 Baht ($25), a resorts on an islands cost about 1,700 Baht a night ($50).
 4 and 5 star hotels range between 3,000 – 8,000 Baht ($ 90 – $240).

-We have observed that booking.com is the most economical and reliable when it comes to booking any type of accommodation in Thailand and Southeast Asia.
+We have observed that booking.com is the most reliable and economical when it comes to booking any type of accommodation in Thailand and Southeast Asia.

 GETTING AROUND IN THAILAND

 Public transport by air, bus and train is available for the well heeled as well as the budget traveller.
 It is advisable to book your travel in advance.
 12Go Asia is best for booking budget travel in Thailand.
-They specialise in train, bus, ferries, transfers and flight bookings not only for Thailand but also for all of Asia.
+They specialise in train, bus, ferries, transfers and flight bookings for all of Southeast Asia.

-If you prefer to have the freedom that comes with having your own conveyance, hiring an ungeared scooter is a good and cheap option.
-Renting a scooter costs about 350 Baht a day (300 Baht after negotiation) ($10).
-Helmets are mandatory.
+If you prefer to have the freedom that comes with having your own conveyance, hiring an ungeared bike is a good and cheap option.
+Renting a basic bike costs about 350 Baht ($11) a day (300 Baht after negotiation).
 A medium sized sedan can be hired for roughly 850 Baht ($25) per day, with insurance.
 Free maps highlighting roads to popular attractions are generally available in hotels.

 Local bus tickets start at 7 Baht, making it the cheapest mode of transport.
 Motorbike taxis cost about 25 Baht for a short trip (after negotiation).
 Drivers wear red vests so that they can be identified.
 Tickets for the Bangkok Skytrain can be purchased for 15 – 50 Baht.
 Day trains cost as little as 50 Baht ($1.5).